Nascent Iodine: Do UK Citizens Need to Supplement?

 As mentioned, cow’s milk is by some margin the greatest source of dietary iodine.
 That is not to say that it is the only source, however: iodine also crops up in fish (who extract it from seawater) and seaweed; dairy products like cheese and yogurt; and a few specific fruits and vegetables – prunes, cranberries, green beans and watercress among them.

-Himalayan pink salt is yet another terrific source, with a half gram yielding 250 mcg of iodine.
+Himalayan pink salt is yet another terrific source of iodine, with a half gram yielding 250 mcg.

 Is Iodine Bioavailable?